Sai-Darshan-3000/Fake-News-Detection/README.md

 2.Shu, K., Wang, S., & Liu, H. (2018).
 FakeNewsTracker: A tool for fake news collection, detection, and visualization.
 In Proceedings of the 27th ACM International Conference on Information and Knowledge Management (pp. 1627-1630).
 ACM.

 3.Kaliyar, R. K., Goswami, A., Narang, P., & Sinha, S. (2021).
 FakeBERT: Fake news detection in social media with a BERT-based deep learning approach.
-Multimedia Tools and Applications,
+Multimedia Tools and Applications

 4.Raza, S., & Ding, C. (2021).
 Fake news detection based on news content and social contexts: A transformer-based approach.
-International Journal of Data Science and Analytics, 12(3),
+International Journal of Data Science and Analytics, 12(3)

 5.Rubin, V. L., Chen, Y., & Conroy, N. J. (2015).
 Automatic deception detection: Methods for finding fake news.
-Proceedings of the Association for Information Science and Technology, 52(1), 1-4.
+Proceedings of the Association for Information Science and Technology

 6. Gupta, N.S. & Rout, S.K.
 (2024).
 Enhancing Fake News Detection using Hybrid ML Models.
 EAI Endorsed Transactions on AI.